 No sunscreen is completely “water-proof”, but some sunscreens can be “water-resistant” offering 40-80 minutes of protection.
 The manufacture recommendations are usually found on the bottle.
 Generally “water-resistant” sunscreens offer 40 minutes and “very water-resistant” sunscreens can offer up to 80 minutes of protection.
 This is true for the kids in the pool and dad out sweating on the golf course.
 Each time someone towels off sunscreen should be reapplied.

 When is the Best Time to Apply Sunscreen?

-To properly apply sunscreen you should apply sunscreen 15-30 minutes prior to being in the sun, or getting in the water.
-Many people do not use enough sunscreen while applying.
+To properly apply sunscreen you should apply it 15-30 minutes prior to being in the sun, or getting in the water.
+Please note that many people do not use enough while applying.
 According to the American Academy of Dermatology an adult should apply about 1 handful, or enough to fill 1 shot glass full, over the body.
 Reapplying every 2 hours, even on cloudy days, helps protect the skin properly – remembering to reapply every 40-80 minutes in wet conditions.
 For proper use and lifelong protection it is important to use sunscreen daily for all outdoor activities, not just in the summer and not just at the pool.
 In addition to proper sunscreen use, remember to avoid the sun during peak hours from 10am-4pm.
 Wearing tightly knit clothing, sunglasses and a wide brimmed hat will also go a long way in helping prevent skin damage.